GregoryFaust/SVsim/README.md

 **Commands to create SVs at specified original offset locations:**
 These commands all end in "L" for "Location".
-They specify the offset in original offsets at which to create the SV of the specified type.
+They specify the location, in original offsets, at which to create the SV of the specified type.
 In *WGM* the original offsets are backed mapped into mutated offsets to locate potential regions to act upon.
 In addition, there can be multiple locations in the mutated genomes for the specified target location due to prior insertions or tandem duplications.
 In such cases, the *--select* option controls how the mutated offsets are selected from among the possible options (See below).